mkantor/please-lang/README.md

 1 + 1
 ```

-There's currently no module system and all Please programs are single files, but
+There's no module system yet (all Please programs are single files), but that
-that's only because this is a prototype.
+will change.

 ### Type System